 The successful coalitions between feminists and pro-democracy and human rights groups build on wider popular discontent with the state of democracy and curtailing rights well beyond the gender equality agenda.
 They achieve their results by linking important gender equality issues to wider democracy concerns.
-Our data shows the importance of wider coalitions for successfully defending the gender equality agenda, yet it also demonstrates the importance of path dependency as well as vibrancy of civil society overall in how successful each movement is in building these coalitions or in gendering existent protest waves.
+Our data show the importance of wider coalitions for successfully defending the gender equality agenda; yet, they also demonstrate the importance of path dependency as well as the vibrancy of civil society overall in how successful each movement is in building these coalitions or in gendering existing protest waves.

-The bottom up analysis of movement/state relations shows that changes in movement capacities and strategies and in coalition building are important consequences of hostility to gender equality and adaptation to the changed context can facilitate successful movement outcomes.
+The bottom-up analysis of movement-state relations shows that changes in movement capacities and strategies and in coalition building are important consequences of hostility to gender equality and that adaptation to the changed context can facilitate successful movement outcomes.

-c.
-Interactions between women's movements and movements opposing gender equality
+4.3 Interactions between women's movements and movements opposing gender equality

 The third axis of our analysis looks at interactions between women's movements and anti-gender equality counter-movements and their influence on strategies and on claims.
-As mentioned earlier, opposition to women's movements and their agenda has been an enduring story, yet over the past decade we see oppositional movements strengthening across the globe.
-This rise of populist and nationalist organizations, and movements that mobilize against gender-ideology and LGBT rights has received a lot of scholarly attention recently mapping transnational and national expressions of such movements (Bob, 2012; Kovats and Poim, 2015; Kovats, 2017; Kuhar, 2015; Kuhar and Paternotte, 2017; Verloo 2018).
-Here we want to draw the attention to the position of the state in this conflict.
-Oppositional movements are instrumentalized by hostile states in many countries: they are sponsored and used to influence the realm of civil society in ways that directly support state power.
+As mentioned earlier, while opposition to women's movements and their agenda has been an enduring story, over the past decade we see oppositional movements strengthening across the globe.
+This rise of populist and nationalist organizations and of movements that mobilize against 'gender ideology' and LGBT rights has received a lot of scholarly attention recently mapping their transnational and national expressions.113 Given this extensive literature, we want to focus our attention here primarily on the position of the state in this conflict.
+Anti-gender movements are instrumentalized by hostile governments in many countries: They are sponsored and used to influence the realm of civil society in ways that directly support state power.
 This means that the disempowerment, exclusion and persecution of women's rights organizations is accompanied by the empowerment and inclusion of organizations with opposite values and goals.
-Public funding of women's organizations is redirected to pro-government NGOs and the positions that women's rights activists previously held in policy processes is now given to organizations with conservative agendas (Krizsán and Roggeband, 2018).
-This indicates that rather than closure of civic space we see a reconfiguration of civic space.
-Closure is a selective process in which the space of specific civil society organizations defined as anti-state and anti-government is limited, while simultaneously the space and state support to organizations identified as pro-government is expanded.
+Public funding of women's organizations is redirected to progovernment NGOs, and the positions that women's rights activists previously held in policy processes is now given to organizations with conservative agendas.114 This indicates that rather than closure of civic space we see its reconfiguration.
+The space of specific civil society organizations defined as anti-state and anti-government is limited, while simultaneously the space and state support to organizations identified as pro-government is expanded (see Box 10).